 Many will remember Mustafa from when Papa Hassan's Grill was located next to Chapman University.
 The hospitality at Papa Hassan's was as warm and inviting as ever.
 Known for their Beiruti burger with stuffed French fries, they also offer sandwiches, plates, salads, an incredible list of burgers, rotisserie chicken and paninis.
 The smells were divine and yet I opted for baklava and lemonade.
 It was buttery, crispy, crunchy heaven and the sweetest, most mouth-watering lemonade I have ever had ' an excellent choice.

 For those missing mom's Middle Eastern cooking, there's no better place in Little Arabia than Kareem's Restaurant.
 Locals recommend the hummus with grilled steak, fattoush salad, chicken skewers, and baba ghanouj.
-If you are craving lamb, try the special of the day at Olive Tree Restaurant.
 Visit Al Wadee Bakery and Restaurant for their chicken sarwarma sandwich or bamya (okra with tomato and lamb sauce).
 La Mirage Pastry offers rows upon rows of flakey baklava in all shapes and sizes, cookies, cakes (whole and by the slice), knafeh and chocolates.